let's talk

 Component 3.
 Complexity of Features

-The answer to how long does it take to build a website is not solely dependent on the number of features.
+The answer to how long it takes to build a website is not solely dependent on the number of features.
 It also depends on how complex the feature is.

 Here are some factors that increase the complexity of the feature.